Disaster Prep Financial Checklist: Earthquakes, Floods, Heatwaves & More | Remitly

 Floods: Fast and Powerful

 Floods are the most common natural disaster in the United States.
 While some develop slowly over days of rain, flash floods can strike in minutes.
 Water is deceptively powerful; just six inches of moving water can knock an adult down, and one foot can sweep away a small car.
-The golden rule for floods is: Turn Around, Don’t Drown!
+Turn Around, Don’t Drown!
 Never attempt to walk or drive through floodwaters.

 Heatwaves: The Silent Danger